sapereir/CortxHomeProblem/README.md

 2. Under the All Services Section select EC2 under the compute section
 3. Click Launch Instance
     a.
 Type Deep Learning AMI (Ubuntu 18.04) and select it
     b.
-Then select t2.micro for setting up (change to g4dn.xlarge or p2.xlarge at a later time)
+Then select t2.micro for setting up (change to p2.xlarge at a later time)
     c.
 Add 150 GiB of storage
     d.
 Create a .pem key and launch instance
 4. In the Elastic Block Store section: Click Volumes and Create a SSD volume with 50 GiB of memory.
 Then click actions and attach to same volume.